 “There is more to life than medieval books, but it’s a good place to start.”

-This blog was started 22 August, 2014 and I aim to publish once or twice per month.
-With some exceptions, my posts are 1000-1200 words long and deal with topics related to my research.
+This blog was started 22 August, 2014.
+Posts written prior to November 2025 are 1000-1200 words long and deal with topics related to my research.
+A selection was published in Books Before Print (Leeds: ArcHumanities Press, 2018).
+I am currently trying out posts in a different format, presenting reflections and my thinking about medieval books.
 Ultimately, this blog aims to show you what is so special and attractive about medieval books.
-The images I use are mostly taken from online databases.
-However, I developed an interest in photography of old books, so expect to see pictures made by myself as well (like the one showing a mouldy, purple page, above).
+Images are in part taken from online databases.
+However, I developed an interest in photography of old books and those are found here, too.

-Social media are important to me: they are means to share the beauty and relevance of medieval books with a broad audience beyond just academics.
+Social media are means to share the beauty and relevance of medieval books with a broad audience beyond academia.
 You can read more about my views on social media in this Neatorama interview and this Buzzfeed article on historians ‘who are killing it online’.
-Apart from my two blogs I maintain a Twitter feed about medieval books.
-My best known tweet featured inky cat paws on a medieval page: the image was picked up by various news outlets, including The Daily Mail and National Geographic – as well as Grumpy Cat.
+I killed my Twitter account in November 2022, when things went crazy there.
+I joined Bluesky in November 2024, after a short stint at Mastodon.

 The images on my blog are taken from public websites (these photos are accompanied by a link to the source) or made with my own camera (these can be recognised by the label “Photo EK” or “Photo by the author”).
 To re-use an image from a public database, follow the link and check out the publication policy before reposting (it may have changed since I downloaded the image).
 You are welcome to use the images that I made myself: they are published here under a Creative Commons Attribution International 4.0 (CC BY 4.0) license.